 Professional's patient encounters take place in a county that does not have 50 percent or more of its housing units with 3Mbps broadband availability.
 15 Stage 2 EPCMU 08: Clinical Summaries Must have provided clinical summaries to patients or patient-authorized representatives within one business day for more than 50 percent of all office visits.
 Rationale for exclusion/inclusion of patient records.
 Sample of Clinical Summary.
-16 Stage 2 EPCMU 09: Protect Electronic Health Information Must conduct or review a security risk analysis in accordance with the requirements under 45 CFR 164.308(a) (1) a, including addressing the encryption/security of data stored in CEHRT in accordance with requirements under 45 CFR 164.312 (a)(2)(iv) and 45 CFR 164.306(d)(3), and implement security updates as necessary and correct identified security deficiencies as part of its risk management process for Eligible Professionals. in accordance with the nents under 45 CFR 164.308(a) cluding addressing the on/security of data stored in in accordance with requirements 5 CFR 164.312 (a)(2)(iv) and 45 4.306(d)(3), and implement updates as necessary and correct d security deficiencies as part of management process for Eligible 17 Stage 2 EPCMU 10: Clinical Lab Test Results Must have incorporated more than 55 percent of all clinical lab test results ordered by the Eligible Professional during the EHR reporting period whose results are either in a positive/negative or numerical format as structured data in CEHRT.
+16 Stage 2 EPCMU 09: Protect Electronic Health Information Must conduct or review a security risk analysis in accordance with the requirements under 45 CFR 164.308(a) (1) a, including addressing the encryption/security of data stored in CEHRT in accordance with requirements under 45 CFR 164.312 (a)(2)(iv) and 45 CFR 164.306(d)(3), and implement security updates as necessary and correct identified security deficiencies as part of its risk management process for Eligible Professionals.
+Detail on security risk analysis, including, but not limited to the following: approach for the assessment, results of the assessment, indication of who performed the assessment.
+Detail on security update performed as a result of the security risk analysis, including, but not limited to the following: the update made and the date made.
+17 Stage 2 EPCMU 10: Clinical Lab Test Results Must have incorporated more than 55 percent of all clinical lab test results ordered by the Eligible Professional during the EHR reporting period whose results are either in a positive/negative or numerical format as structured data in CEHRT.
 Random sampling of patient records.
 EHR audit trail of clinical lab tests.
 18 Stage 2 EPCMU 11: Patient Lists Must generate at least one report listing patients of the Eligible Professional with a specific condition.
 Rationale/reason for the list being generated with detail on the specific condition addressed.
 Rationale for exclusion/inclusion of patient records.
 EHR audit trail of patient list creation.
 Patient list example with time/date stamp.
 19 Stage 2 EPCMU 12: Preventive Care Must have sent an appropriate reminder to more than 10 percent of all unique patients who have had two or more office visits with the Eligible Professional within the 24 months before the beginning of the EHR reporting period.
 Random sampling of patient records.
 Rationale for exclusion/inclusion of patient records.
 20 Patient-Specific Must have provided patient-specific education resources to more than 10 percent of all unique patients with office visits seen by the Eligible Professional during the EHR reporting period.
 Documentation to show use of patient education based on information stored in the system (e.g., screen shots or EHR-generated reports).
 Sample of patient record indicating resources provided and the rationale for the education resource - the connection to their clinically relevant information.